The Cosmic Man: Production

 The Cosmic Man was "shot quickly, primarily on a hotel lobby set, and in Griffith Park" in Los Angeles, where the Griffith Observatory was used as the Pacific Institute of Technology.
-Although filmed in 1958, the movie was not released until January 1959.
+Although filmed in 1958, the movie was not released until 1959.
 The special effect of showing the Cosmic Man as a translucent black figure was done by having Carradine wear "a peculiar-looking set of white tights and a hood to match; he was shot against a black background, then printed in negative into the scene."
 Herbert S. Greene directed only one other film, Outlaw Queen (1957), and The Cosmic Man was the only film made by Futura Productions Inc.

 For its release in the UK, the British Board of Film Censors (BBFC) reviewed the film in May 1959 and granted it a U-certificate, which allowed it to be shown to audiences of all ages.
 No cuts were required of the film.
 As such, the UK version runs the same length of time, just over 72 minutes, as the version shown in the US.